cassandraelmer/mat301/ps4_answers.md

    details of order

 6. Use forms created in 4 and 5 to insert Customers and Orders.
 Add customers that have not made any orders.
 Make the number of entries relatively small.
 Why?
-   many entries will make it difficult when just testing the fit of the model
+   many entries will make it difficult to just test the fit of the model

 7. Use SQL DML to INSERT records into Customers and Orders (and OrderItems).
    ```sql